RayOffiah/asciidoctor-external-callout-ruby/README.md

 Using the text search method means that the location of the callout will move with the line; handy if you're referencing a source file that might get the occasional tweak outside your control.

 **@/_text_/g**
-: Works the same as the standard text search; the `g` flag means that callouts willl be added to _all_ the lines that match the search string, instead of just the first one.
+: Works the same as the standard text search; the `g` flag means that callouts will be added to _all_ the lines that match the search string, instead of just the first one.

 **@/_text_/i**
 : This is a case-insensitive search.